 It's time for a more inclusive America, where everyone's voice is heard.
+Every ballot counts and must be counted.

 How do I vote early?